*Updated Aug. 7.

 Should I be concerned about pets or other animals and COVID-19?

 There have now been hundreds of thousands of documented COVID-19 cases in humans around the world.
 Despite this, there have been only a handful of cases where this infection has been found in pets.
-For this reason there is currently a very low risk that the virus causing COVID-19 can spread from human to animal, and there is no evidence that it can spread from a pet to humans.
+For this reason there is currently a very low risk that the virus causing COVID-19 can spread from human to animal.
+According to the CDC, a small number of pets have been reported to be infected with the virus that causes COVID-19, mostly after contact with people with COVID-19.

-Though the virus appears to have emerged from an animal source, the Centers for Disease Control says there is no reason to think that any animals in the United States might be a source of infection with this new coronavirus.
+Though the virus appears to have emerged from an animal source, the CDC says there is no reason to think that any animals in the United States might be a source of infection with this new coronavirus.

 Should I avoid contact with pets or other animals if I am sick with COVID-19?